clearstudio/clearstudio.github.io/ProductPolicies.md

 Unless otherwise specified in this privacy policy, terms used in this privacy policy have the same meaning as our terms and conditions.Can be inNetwork+In the access。

-We just get your webpage HTTP request but DO NOT collect any information or send to any server.
+**We just get your browser HTTP request but DO NOT collect any information or send to any server.**

 1.Support